 6 Hot Marketing Ideas for 2018

-The new year is just around the corner, and with it comes a great opportunity to give your marketing efforts a refresh.
+If you’re looking for levers to grow your business, refreshing your marketing plan is a good place to start.
 Here are six of the hottest marketing ideas for 2018 — and how to put them into action at your business.

 Double down on mobile videos (especially live streaming).